bioinformatist/LncPipeReporter/README.md

 Configuration
 -------------

-LncPipe Reporter currently only support **Unix-like operation system** now.
+LncPipe Reporter currently only support **Unix-like operation system**.

+> Because it contains several lines of *Perl 5 one-liner* for parsing multiple log files.
+I'll use pure R code instead in the future to make it a cross-platform package.

 The main Rmarkdown file of LncPipe Reporter is an **R Markdown v2 document**, which need install `pandoc` first: